Windows Tweaks Logo Microsoft PC Help - 02 blue red

 • WindowsExploitGuard: Provides important security functions and settings for Windows exploit protection.
 This is essential for protection against malware and should not be switched off.

-• WindowsFeedback: Offers the option to send feedback to Microsoft in Windows and Office.
+• WindowsFeedback: Provides the option to send feedback to Microsoft in Windows and Office.
 You can also switch this off if you don't want to constantly give Microsoft your opinion.

 • WindowsFileHistory: The file version history used in Windows is able to restore various older versions of files.
 However, the function is no longer activated by default (you can find the function by clicking on File History in the Start menu and accessing the settings, see screenshot).
 Nowadays, OneDrive helps prevent accidental deletion and can also restore previous versions.